mworion/dbus-cpu/doc/installation/index.rst

 .. note:: Requires root access.

-Log into your Venus OS device using a SSH client like Putty or bash and run these commands to start the installer including the changes to the GUI:
+Log into your Venus OS device using a SSH client like Putty or bash and run these commands to start the installer including GUI:

 .. code-block:: bash